 Upon their entrance into the Ballroom, all guests present fell into silence, their eyes eagerly turned to the appearance of their hosts.
 Before the Darcys' entrance, their minds had already established that this second wedding for the Countess of Saffron Walden was quite clearly a love match, making all but those who knew the couple the most wonder now what the first had been like, and speculate on how long they had been in love before the announcement of the engagement.

 The eyes of the guests remained upon their hosts as Darcy took his lady out for the first dance of the evening.
-The number of couples would have been quite inferior to the size of the room, had not the number of those guests that were still talking been sufficient to fill the rest of the space.
-It was a credit to the mastery of the orchestra present that the sound of the guests' chatter did not drift above the music, enabling the intricate movements of the first dances to be performed according to each of its participants skills in the art.
+The number of couples would have been quite inferior to the size of the room, had not the number of those guests who were still talking been sufficient to fill the rest of the space.
+It was a credit to the mastery of the orchestra present that the sound of the guests' chatter did not drift above the music, enabling the intricate movements of the first dances to be performed according to each of its participants' skills in the art.

 Darcy and Elizabeth themselves remained oblivious to the speculation surrounding them, and the interest their absence had attracted.
 They had obeyed the call of duty to show themselves present at the dance; whether their minds were actually there with them was quite another matter, and not up for negotiation.
 Their movements were as perfect as usual, both having become accustomed to dancing almost as soon as they could walk.
 But their eyes rarely removed from the countenance or form of each other, and the expression upon their faces was nothing short of pure contentment.

 Around them the guests observed them, their minds busily attempting to calculate what vast amounts of fortunes were now combined.
 If Saffron Walden was said to be one of the richest earldoms, then so was Mr Darcy said to be one of the richest men in the kingdom.
-Apart, both of them could have been a very eligible prize for anyone, but together the match that would be bestowed upon any children from their union was even more powerful.
+Apart, both of them could have been a very eligible prize for anyone, but together the fortune that would be bestowed upon any children from their union was even more powerful.

 Already some were contemplating the worth of the next generation, trying to puzzle out if any of their families could ever hope to connect themselves so rich an alliance.
-As for those that were not altogether inclined towards monetary value, they watched closely the faces of the bride and groom, speculating with their creative eye how long the love which was so clearly divined from their manners and expressions, had existed between them, what the real character of the late Earl had been like, and how even more dashing the addition of a title made the master of Pemberley now.
+As for those who were not altogether inclined towards monetary value, they watched closely the faces of the bride and groom, speculating with their creative eye how long the love which was so clearly divined from their manners and expressions, had existed between them, what the real character of the late Earl had been like, and how even more dashing the addition of a title made the master of Pemberley now.

-Of the family present, there was just a equal confection of mixed reactions.
+Of the family present, there was just an equal confection of mixed reactions.
 Mr and Mrs Bingley stood next to their friends and siblings in the dancing line, each content with the match that their closest friends had made, and how happier each looked now.
 From the side lines, Mr Bennet watched them, his smile behind a face of perfect composure, as he bore his wife's ceaseless chatter about their new son in law with tolerable equanimity.

 A short distance away, a equally taciturn gentleman stood with his wife, although she was far more suited to him than Mrs Bennet was to her husband.
 The Earl of Matlock watched his only nephew with contentment, glad that he had managed to make a match equal both in terms of wealth and a meeting of minds.
 His wife observed with him, her eyes generally more on her niece, as her mind foresaw the next great society hostess, her future successor.